missoulatech/documents-and-resources/CODE_OF_CONDUCT.md

 # The Short Version

-Be respectful of other people, respectfully ask people to stop if you are bothered; respect privacy; and if you can’t resolve an issue with someone else you should contact the Organizers.
+Be respectful of other people, respectfully ask people to stop if you are bothered; do not take advantage of this space to promote something in excess; respect privacy; and if you can’t resolve an issue with someone else you should contact the Organizers.
 If you are being a problem, it will be made clear to you, and you may be asked to leave the Missoula Tech Slack.

 # The Long Version

 ## Respect

 The Missoula Tech Slack is an intentionally positive online community dedicated to the growth and evolution of our local community.
 We recognize and celebrate the creativity and collaboration of our independent members and the diversity of skills, talents, experiences, cultures, and opinions that they bring to Missoula, Montana and the World.

 The Missoula Tech Slack is an inclusive environment, based on treating all individuals respectfully, regardless of gender or gender identity (including transgender status), sexual orientation, age, disability, nationality, ethnicity, religion (or lack thereof), political affiliation, or career path.